 Open your home folder and enable the option to view hidden files/folders.
 Locate the “.fonts” folder.
 If it doesn’t exist, create it.
 Next, move the Roboto font folder to this “.fonts” folder.

-Restart your LibreOffice, GIMP, Photoshop or whatever apps you are using.
-You should see the Roboto font available for selection.
+Once you restart the apps you’re using, you should see the Roboto font available for selection.

 Using the Google Roboto Font on a Website